 Remember to multiply this by a scaling factor to take the preview DC size into account.
-Or you can just use the FitThisSizeToXXX() and MapScreenSizeToXXX routines below, which do most of the scaling calculations for you.
+Or you can just use the FitThisSizeToXXX() and MapScreenSizeToXXXX routines below, which do most of the scaling calculations for you.

 '''

 getPPIScreen(This) -> {W :: integer(), H :: integer()}

+Types:

+This = wxPrintout()

 '''